-Investment Promotion and Facilitation
+Investment Facilitation

-- 1. Each State Party shall, subject to its respective laws and regulations, facilitate investments that contribute to sustainable development. - State Parties shall, subject to their respective laws and regulations, facilitate the granting of visas and permits to foreign workers, employees and consultants as designated by the investor. - 3.
-State Parties shall establish a framework for cooperation and coordination between relevant and competent national regulatory authorities with a view to facilitating investment flows. - 4.
-States Parties commit to promote investments that contribute to gender equality and the empowerment of women.
+- 1. Each State Party shall, subject to its respective laws and regulations, facilitate investments that contribute to sustainable development. - 2.
+State Parties shall, subject to their respective laws and regulations, facilitate the granting of visas and permits to foreign workers, employees and consultants as designated by the investor. - State Parties shall establish a framework for cooperation and coordination between relevant and competent national regulatory authorities with a view to facilitating investment flows.